Spraynard/Mossage/README.md

 TO-DO's:

-* Use the SimplyBook API to show customer reviews on the site. -- Making its way to the chopping block
+* <strike>Use the SimplyBook API to show customer reviews on the site.</strike> -- Chopped

 * Smooth out the scroll when clicking on a navbar element -- Done